In the 115th Congress, Ed is proud to serve on the House Science, Space and Technology Committee and the Financial Services Committee.

 Access to Banking

-Ed led the way in working to resolve the banking crisis marijuana-related businesses are facing with the Marijuana Businesses Access to Banking Act.
+Ed is leading the way to resolve the banking crisis marijuana-related businesses are facing with the Secure and Fair Enforcement (SAFE) Banking Act.
 By updating federal banking laws and regulations to resolve conflicts between federal and state laws, the legislation allows marijuana-related businesses to access the banking system, ensuring these businesses do not have to operate on a cash-only basis.
 Allowing tightly regulated marijuana businesses the ability to access the banking system significantly reduces the public safety threat.
 Similar companion legislation was introduced in the Senate and continues to garner bipartisan support.

 Making Government Work More Efficiently